IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-36.md

       --helm-set spec.aiManager.pakModules.connection.enabled=true
 ```

 **Important**: You must update the values of spec.storageClass and storageClassLargeBlock to be the RWX and RWO storage classes that are being used in your environment.
-You can check this by running `oc get sc`.
+You can find this by running the command `oc get sc`.

 #### Install Event Manager (CLI)